 Safety Score

-Safety Score is intended to provide drivers transparency and feedback regarding their driving behaviors in order to encourage safer driving and potentially reduce the cost of insurance.
+Safety Score is intended to provide drivers transparency and feedback regarding their driving behaviors, encourage safer driving and potentially reduce the cost of insurance.
 Safety Scores are a value between 0 and 100, where a higher score indicates safer driving.

 To see more details about Safety Score and how it is calculated, you need to determine if you are currently enrolled in version 3.0, version 2.2 or a previous version.
 To determine which version you are enrolled in, open your Tesla app and scroll to the bottom of the ‘Safety Score’ screen.
 See when you will be upgraded to the latest version of the Safety Score.